vivekmumbles/git-ledger/README.md

 ## demo instructions

+left click to enter folder
+right click on folder/file to view contributions

+when hovering metadata can be viewed in the bottom left

 press `space` to view contributions for entire folder `alt` key is shortcut for going back, the left arrow does the same thing pressing `enter` after typing in directory is a short cut of going to that directory, the right arrow does the same thing